Enemies of God ∙

-President Trump proclaimed, “Together, we are part of one of the greatest stories ever told: the story of America.
+Former President Trump proclaimed, “Together, we are part of one of the greatest stories ever told: the story of America.
 It is the epic tale of a great nation whose people have risked everything for what they know is right and what they know is true…And it is the saga of thirteen separate colonies that united to form the most just and virtuous republic ever conceived.”

 In the first century, Roman rulers celebrated the conquests of their enemies with victory parades.
 They were called Triumphs.
 These Triumphs flaunted their power and supremacy.
 Their conquered enemies were made to march before them as they entered Rome in triumph.

-It is easy to forget as we become comfortable in our Christian faith, that each of us were once the Father’s enemies.
+It is easy to forget as we become comfortable in our Christian faith, that each of us was once the Father’s enemies.
 We were born into this world separated from and hostile to the Father.
 At the moment of our salvation, the Father conquered us.
 He transformed us from being His enemies into His beloved children.

 Our sinful proclivities have been conquered through the cross and the death of the Lord Jesus Christ.
 We no longer have to live in the prison of torment and guilt as slaves to our former slave master, the enemy of our souls.
 We have been emancipated and turned loose to live as free and forgiven children of our Father, the living God.

 The Lord Jesus Christ has triumphed over sin and death.
 He has shared His triumph with us.
 The Father is the sovereign victor, the Lord Jesus Christ is the commanding general, leading the victory procession.
-Each of us have now been “captured” by the Lord Jesus Christ and now joyfully follow Him.
-The fragrance we enjoy, and emit is a life-giving perfume, rather than the dreadful smell of death and doom.
+Each of us has now been “captured” by the Lord Jesus Christ and now joyfully follow Him.
+The fragrance we enjoy and emit is a life-giving perfume, rather than the dreadful smell of death and doom.

 REFLECT & PRAY

-Father thank you for setting me free and allowing me to live in triumph over my past.
+Father thank You for setting me free and allowing me to live in triumph over my past.

 The Lord Jesus Christ took on the forces of evil and darkness and defeated them.
 He also took on the forces of evil and darkness within me and took away their sting and power over me.
-I am now free to be a sweet smelling fragrance of the Lord Jesus Christ that commemorates His victory.
+I am now free to be a sweet-smelling fragrance of the Lord Jesus Christ that commemorates His victory.
 Paul uses the word picture of a Roman Triumph to help us to understand what has really happened.
 The Lord Jesus Christ is the ultimate universal conqueror.

 “The highest honor which could be given to a victorious Roman general was a Triumph.
 To attain it, he must satisfy certain conditions.
 He must have been the actual commander-in-chief in the ﬁeld.
 The campaign must have been completely ﬁnished, the region paciﬁed and the victorious troops brought home.”

 “In a Triumph, the procession of the victorious general marched through the streets of Rome to the Capitol.
 He stood in a chariot drawn by four horses.
-He was dressed in a purple tunic embroidered with golden palm leaves, and over it a purple toga marked out with golden stars.
-In his hand, he held an ivory scepter topped with the Roman eagle, and over his head a slave held the crown of Jupiter.
-After him rode his family, and ﬁnally came the army wearing all their decorations and shouting Io triumphe!, their cry of triumph.”
+He was dressed in a purple tunic embroidered with golden palm leaves, and over it, a purple toga marked out with golden stars.
+In his hand, he held an ivory scepter topped with the Roman eagle, and over his head, a slave held the crown of Jupiter.
+After him rode his family, and ﬁnally came the army wearing all their decorations and shouting Io triumphe! their cry of triumph.”

 “That is the picture that is in Paul’s mind.
 He sees Christ marching in triumph throughout the world, and [Paul] himself in that conquering procession.
 It is a triumph which, Paul is certain, nothing can stop” (Barclay).